Ferlab-Ste-Justine/openstack-postgres-standalone/README.md

 - The **POSTGRES_USER** environment variable indicates the user that will be used to access the database
 - The **POSTGRES_PASSWORD** environment variable indicates the password that will be used for authentication when accessing the database
 - The **POSTGRES_DB** environment variable indicates the name of the database that will be accessed
+- The image has a user named "postgres" and the database will run as that user

 # Usage